rohan47/learning_rpmbuild/rpmbuild_doc.md

 The project for which i am building the rpm is a python cgi based web application.
 The files need to be present in the document root of the apache server i.e., html and css files in html(by default) folder and the python cgi files in the cgi-bin folder.

 1. Install **rpm-build** and **rpmdevtools**.
-2. Now run
+2. Now run\n
-   **$rpmdev-setuptree**
+   **$rpmdev-setuptree** \n
-   this command will setup the directory structure required for rpmbuild as shown in the directory tree    bellow.
+   this command will setup the directory structure required for rpmbuild as shown in the directory tree    bellow.\n
-    **BUILD** - The rpmbuild command builds software in this directory.
-    **RPMS** - The rpmbuild command stores binary RPMs it creates in this directory.
-       *NOTE*:Binary packages are likely the real reason to make an RPM.
+    **BUILD** - The rpmbuild command builds software in this directory.\n **RPMS** - The rpmbuild command stores binary RPMs it creates in this directory.\n *NOTE*:Binary packages are likely the real reason to make an RPM.
 We can package an application, a programming library, or almost anything we want.
-Armed with a binary RPM, we can transfer one file to another machine and install the application there, taking full advantage of the RPM system.
+Armed with a binary RPM, we can transfer one file to another machine and install the application there, taking full advantage of the RPM system.\n
-    **SOURCES** - The sources for the application should be put in this directory.
-    **SPEC** - The spec file for each RPM we plan to build should be in this directory.
-    **SRPMS** - The rpmbuild command stores source RPMs it creates in this directory.
-       *NOTE*:Creating a source RPM also allows us to transfer the entire set of sources for a package to another system, since the source RPM is just one file and it contains all the program sources along with the instructions, called a spec file, for building the binary RPM.
-Furthermore, creating a source RPM makes it easier to create binary RPMs on different processor architectures or different versions of Linux.
+    **SOURCES** - The sources for the application should be put in this directory.\n **SPEC** - The spec file for each RPM we plan to build should be in this directory.\n **SRPMS** - The rpmbuild command stores source RPMs it creates in this directory.\n *NOTE*:Creating a source RPM also allows us to transfer the entire set of sources for a package to another system, since the source RPM is just one file and it contains all the program sources along with the instructions, called a spec file, for building the binary RPM.
+Furthermore, creating a source RPM makes it easier to create binary RPMs on different processor architectures or different versions of Linux.\n

 3. Go to SOURCES directory and create a directory with the name of your project and then copy the html and cgi-bin folder into that directory. example SOURCES/myproject/html/* and SOURCES/myproject/cgi-bin/*
 4. Create SPECS/myproject.spec file.
 This file is the main file which has the specification for the rpm that is going to be created.